 The “Dummkopf” Incident

-Learning the history of linguistics in college didn’t teach me many practical skills, but it did teach me one thing that matters: how to look for the edges of a language.
-The weird exceptions.
-The borrowed words that never quite fit.
-That’s what sparked something in me.
-I stopped trying to play Last Letter “well” and started trying to play it mean—finding endings that give the opponent nothing to work with.
+Learning the history of linguistics in college didn’t teach me many practical skills, but it did teach me how to look for the edges of a language.
+The odd exceptions, the borrowed words that never quite fit, the little cracks where language behaves in unexpected ways.
+At some point, that instinct found its way into Last Letter.

 Try thinking of an English word that starts with pf.
-Go ahead.
-I’ll wait.
-The sound barely fits in an English mouth.
-There’s pfft, which is more a noise than a word.
-And pfennig, an old German coin, which the game also accepts.
-That’s basically it.
-I had accidentally built a perfect trap without even realizing what I’d done.
+There aren’t many.
+The sound barely exists in English.
+There’s pfft, which is more of an expression than a word, and pfennig, the name of an old German coin, which the game also accepts.

-Four-letter rounds got worse.
-Greek suffixes like odon and opod — borrowed from fossil names — force opponents into a corner.
+Greek endings like odon and opod, borrowed from fossil names, can back opponents into a corner.
 Find a word starting with odon.
 Without preparation, most people can’t.

-Some of these are findable in normal dictionaries if you dig.
-But what surprised me was what the game knew that wasn’t in anything I’d checked.
+Some of these are buried in ordinary dictionaries if you’re willing to dig.
+What surprised me was what the game knew that wasn’t in anything I’d checked.

-I’d been testing words against public sources — Merriam-Webster, Wiktionary, spelling bee lists — trying to map the edges of the game’s vocabulary.
+I’d been testing words against public sources, bouncing between Merriam-Webster, Wiktionary, and spelling bee lists in an attempt to map the edges of the game’s vocabulary.
 Most of the time, the pattern held.
+If a word appeared in enough reputable sources, the game would usually accept it.

 Then I found okshoofd.